pnkfelix/cyot/src/tutorial/ex_part_3/index.md

   * gist:    [https://gist.github.com/pnkfelix/e0916c0a8abda3331293]
   * playpen: [https://play.rust-lang.org/?gist=e0916c0a8abda3331293]

+(You may need to cut-and-paste from the gist link if you choose to use the playpen, due to infrastructural and rate-limit issues.)

 You may prefer to put the code on your local machine (either in its own `.rs` file, or in a cargo project).